dawillcox/pyBreezeChMS/DOCUMENTATION.md

         limit: If set, number of people to return, If none, will return all people
         offset: Number of people to skip before beginning to return results.
         details: Boolean, if True, return all information, Otherwise just names.
-        filter_json: Filter results based on criteria (tags, status, etc.)
+        filter_json: Filter results based on criteria (tags, status, etc.).
-                Refer to the list_profile_field response to show values you're searching for.
-Or see the API document for a slightly better explanation.
+                This is either a dict of key:value pairs or a string with a json encoding of same.
     :return: List of dicts for profiles.
     """
 ```